jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (u) prescribing the times within which Customs rulings must be made by the chief executive, which time shall, in the case of a ruling described in section 119(1)(c), not exceed 150 days after the requirements specified in section 120(2) have been met:
   (v) providing for the manner of taking, use, and disposal of samples of goods taken by Customs officers for the purpose of section 151:
   (w) prescribing the kinds of securities that may be taken under section 156:
-  (x) prescribing the form of application for registration as a user of a Customs computerised entry processing system, and the information to be provided by the applicant:
+  (x)
+  (xa)
+  (y)
+  (ya) prescribing, for the purposes of section 132A(2)(c), 1 or more other relevant grounds for considering that an applicant entity is likely to fail to comply with requirements in or under this Act, the Biosecurity Act 1993, or both:
-  (xa) prescribing, for the purposes of section 135(1)(d), 1 or more other grounds on which a registered user may be considered unfit to continue to be a registered user:
+  (yb) prescribing, for the purposes of section 135(1)(d), 1 or more other grounds on which a registered JBMS user (or, as the case requires, a or the nominated representative of a registered JBMS user) may be considered unfit to continue to be (or, as the case requires, to be a or the nominated representative of) a registered JBMS user:
-  (y) prescribing the period for which records of transmissions to or from a Customs computerised entry processing system shall be kept by the Customs:
+  (yc) prescribing for the purposes of section 136(2)(b) a period other than that specified in section 136(2)(a) for which records of transmissions to or from the JBMS must be kept by the Customs:
   (z) prescribing the documents that a Customs officer may require and the form of declaration to be completed under section 147(2):
   (aa)
   (bb) prescribing the procedure to be followed in the making of applications to Customs Appeal Authorities and in the conduct of appeals by Customs Appeal Authorities: